SaraSanSan/BI-learning/GoogleBI_3_5_EndOfCourse-3-Project.md

 # CYCLISTIC SCENARIO

-Activity Overview
+- Activity Overview

 In this activity, you will create a visualization for the Cyclistic end-of-course project!
 You will use your project planning documents and completed target table to build a BI visualization tool.

 Be sure to complete this activity before moving on.
 The next course item will provide you with a completed exemplar to compare to your own work.
 You will not be able to access the exemplar until you have completed this activity.

-Scenario
+- Scenario

 Review the following scenario.
 Then, complete the activity.
 As a reminder, the end-of-course project activities will be more open to interpretation than other activities in this program to give you an opportunity to practice the skills you have been learning.
 If you need help or feel stuck, you can always discuss your work with other learners in the discussion forums or review the exemplar to help guide your process.

 The product development team at Cyclistic has begun developing their business plan for next year.
 In order to build a better Cyclistic, the team needs to understand how customers are currently using the bikes, how location and other factors impact demand, and what stations get the most traffic.
 The Cyclistic team has a few goals:

     Understand what customers want, what makes a successful product, and how new stations might alleviate demand in different geographical areas

     Understand how the current line of bikes are used

     Apply customer usage insights to inform new station growth

     Understand how different users (subscribers and non-subscribers) use the bikes

 You met with stakeholders to complete project planning documents, uploaded the necessary tables into your project space, and observed the team in action to better understand how they use the data.
 Now, it’s time to visualize the data to make a dashboard tool for Cyclistic’s team.

-Instructions
+- Instructions

 Follow the instructions to complete each step of the activity.
 Then, answer the question at the end of the activity before going to the next course item to compare your work to a completed exemplar.

-Step 1: Load your data into Tableau
+The first step is load your data into Tableau.

 In the previous course, you created a data pipeline that brought three public datasets into a reporting table.
-Now, open your reporting table in Tableau to begin building your visualizations.You can do this by uploading the .csv or .xlsx file that you generated in the previous activity of the end-of-course project
+Now, open your reporting table in Tableau to begin building your visualizations.You can do this by uploading the .csv or .xlsx file that you generated in the previous activity of the end-of-course project.
-.
 Or, you can connect Tableau directly to Google Cloud.
-To learn more about this, check out the Google BigQuery guide on Tableau Help
+To learn more about this, check out the Google BigQuery guide on Tableau Help.

-.
 Note: This functionality might not work properly in Tableau Public.

 Now, create a low fidelity mockup to help you plan the components and layout of your dashboard.
 Your mockup should include sketch versions of the charts and other visual elements you wish to include in your dashboard.

 If necessary, create multiple mockups to brainstorm the best way to build your dashboard.
 The more thought you put into your mockup, the easier it will be to build your dashboard later.

-If you need more practice creating a low fidelity mockup, refer to the activity about designing a mockup
+_If you need more practice creating a low fidelity mockup, refer to the activity about designing a mockup._

-.

 Next, create the charts that you will include in your visualization.
 Pay close attention to the project goals outlined in your project planning documents.
 This will ensure that your charts answer your stakeholder’s questions.

-If you need more practice creating BI charts, refer to the activity about creating a chart
+_If you need more practice creating BI charts, refer to the activity about creating a chart._

-.

 Organize the charts you made into a dashboard.
 Include any additional visual elements such as filters, captions, titles, links, or tables.

-If you need more practice creating a BI dashboard, refer to the activity about dashboard element layout
+_If you need more practice creating a BI dashboard, refer to the activity about dashboard element layout._

-.

 Finally, complete the executive summary document you started in the previous course’s end-of-course project.
 Your executive summary should describe Cyclistic’s business needs, your project goals, the methods you used to complete each step of the project, and the functionality of your dashboard.
 It is an important document to help you share your work in your portfolio.

-If you need a refresher on how to complete an executive summary, refer to the reading about creating an executive summary
+_If you need a refresher on how to complete an executive summary, refer to the reading about creating an executive summary._

-.
-Pro Tip: Save your work
+Pro Tip: Save your work.
 Be sure to save the final dashboard and executive summary you created in this activity.
 Use them in your portfolio as you begin your job search for a BI role.
 This project will help you demonstrate your experience to potential employers.

-What to Include in Your Response
+- What to Include in Your Response

 Address the following criteria in your completed dashboard and presentation:

     A low-fidelity mockup that outlines your dashboard components and layout

     Multiple charts and other kinds of visual elements (such as tables, links, captions, etc.)

     An executive summary that includes the project goals, your methods, and a description of the capabilities of your dashboard

 ### Activity Exemplar: Build a dashboard for Cyclistic

-Summer trends
+- Summer trends

-Maps and tables with filters that visualize seasonal trends of bike trips in each borough of New York City
+< Maps and tables with filters that visualize seasonal trends of bike trips in each borough of New York City >

 The first tab of the dashboard is a map of seasonal trends of bike trips in each of the New York boroughs.
 The largest map shows each of the boroughs.
 The table compares the number of trips and average trip duration for customers and subscribers in each neighborhood.
 Three smaller maps focus on July, August, and September: the three months with the highest bike traffic.

 This map features several filters to focus on specific bike IDs, user types, metrics, months, starting neighborhoods, and ending neighborhoods.
 Using any of these filters or clicking on a borough in one of the maps updates the table and maps to focus on your selection in greater detail.

-Seasonality
+- Seasonality

+< Summary tab of dashboard with Trip Totals and Trip Counts by Start Neighborhood charts >

 The second tab of the dashboard focuses on seasonality, or trends throughout the year, with the Trip Totals chart and the Trip Counts by Starting Neighborhood table.

+- Trip Totals chart

-Summary tab of dashboard with Trip Totals and Trip Counts by Start Neighborhood charts Trip Totals chart
+< Trip Counts by Starting Neighborhood table >

 The Trip Totals chart visualizes the total number of bike trips taken throughout 2019 and 2020, with a distinction between customers and subscribers.
 This chart shows that subscribers make up a significantly larger portion of Cyclistic’s users than regular customers.
 It also shows that there are far more users in warmer months (May–October) than there are in colder months.
 This makes sense considering that people are less likely to ride bicycles in colder weather.

 This chart was made by putting the Start Day (aggregated by month) in the columns field, the sum of Trip Counts in the rows filed, and UserType as color assignment.
-Trip Counts by Starting Neighborhood table

 The Trip Counts by Starting Neighborhood table lists the total number of bike trips started in each neighborhood in each month of 2019 and 2020.
 It is organized by zip code, borough, and neighborhood.
 It also uses a color gradient to emphasize the highest and lowest counts of monthly trips.
 The greater the number of trips, the darker the value is in the table.
 It also uses light text on the darker values to ensure that the table is readable and accessible.

 Because the starting location is more indicative of where users look for a bike, it is more important to emphasize starting location when determining where to advertise.
 The most active stations are in the Lower East Side and the Chelsea and Clinton neighborhoods.
 The most active months are from May to October.

 This table was created by putting the Start Day dimension (aggregated by Year and Month) in the Columns field, then the Borough Start and Neighborhood Start dimensions in the Rows field.
 Then, the color and labels can be set by putting the sum of the Trip Count measure into the Color and Label fields.

-Top Trips
+- Top Trips

+< Summary tab of dashboard with comparison of total minutes by starting and ending neighborhood for customers and subscribers >

 The third and final tab of the dashboard is a comparison of the total number of trip minutes by starting neighborhood and ending neighborhood for both customers and subscribers.
 The two charts are horizontal stacked bar graphs that are ordered from highest to lowest number of minutes (between customers and subscribers combined).
-Summary tab of dashboard with comparison of total minutes by starting and ending neighborhood for customers and subscribers

 These charts lend insight into which locations users are most willing to travel long distances to.
 The charts show that the Lower East Side and Chelsea and Clinton neighborhoods have the highest total trip minutes for both start and end stations.

 To make the starting neighborhood chart, you can put the sum of Trip Minutes in the columns field, and then the Zip Code Start, Neighborhood Start, and Borough Start dimensions in the rows field.
 Then, set UserType as the color assignments.
 To make the ending neighborhood chart, complete the same steps but use the Zip Code End, Neighborhood End, and Borough End dimensions.

-Key insights
+- Key insights

 This exemplar is only one way to complete the Cyclistic project.
 When comparing your work to this exemplar, use it as an example to guide your process instead of an ideal to replicate.
 Make sure to also explore the dashboard on Tableau Public to get a better understanding of its interactive components.
 Then, finalize your executive summary document so you can share your work on your professional portfolio.